Camp Victory: Morale, welfare, and recreation

 Camp Victory was also a common stop for USO tours, including entertainers such as Charlie Daniels, Stephen Colbert, and NFL players.
 Camp Victory had a well-equipped gym, and was always in use by the many troops on post.
 There were two Morale, Welfare, and Recreation (MWR) buildings on Camp Victory, one near Building 51F and the other near Dodge City South.
 They provided free internet access, commercial phones, televisions, and indoor sports equipment such as table tennis and air hockey.
 Internet access was also available at housing on post to soldiers at a rate of $65 per month, which was provided by Jackal Wireless, a private contractor.

 WWE had held their annual Tribute to the Troops at the base several times.

 Cultural references

 Part of the 2008 film The Hurt Locker was set at Camp Liberty.

 Camp Victory was a featured "Santa Cam" location for the 2007 NORAD Tracks Santa tracking season.

-It was also featured in season 22 episode 8 of Law and Order in a story centering around a homicide due to burn pits.
+It was also featured in season 22 episode 8 of Law & Order in a story centering around a homicide due to burn pits.